 Figure 2: Format Shape option within the right-click contextual menu

-- This brings up the Format Shape dialog box, as shown in Figure 3, below.
-Make sure the Fill tab (highlighted in red within Figure 3) on the sidebar is selected.
-On the right side of the Format Shape dialog box, select the Solid fill radio button, shown highlighted in blue within Figure 3.
+- This brings up the Format Shape Task Pane towards the right side of your PowerPoint interface, as shown in Figure 3, below.
+Make sure you select the Shape Options tab (highlighted in red within Figure 3).
+Then select the Fill & Line button (highlighted in blue within Figure 3).
+Finally select the Fill option, shown highlighted in green within Figure 3.

-- Now, click the Color button (highlighted in red within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
-Within the Color drop-down menu, select the More Colors option (highlighted in blue within Figure 4).
+- Make sure the Solid fill radio button is selected (highlighted in red within Figure 4).
+Then click the Color button (highlighted in blue within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
+Within the Color drop-down menu, select the More Colors option (highlighted in green within Figure 4).

 Figure 4: More Colors option

 - In the resultant Colors dialog box, ensure that you have the Custom tab (highlighted in red within Figure 5) selected.
 Click the Color model drop-down list, and ensure that you choose the HSL option, as shown highlighted in blue within Figure 5.